Title: Self Delusion

-“This is about this people in this department attempting to dig into systems that are out of their jurisdiction without warrant and without reason.”
+“This is about the people in this department attempting to dig into systems that are out of their jurisdiction without a warrant and without reason.”

 “Without reason?
 We have reason, we want to know what happened to Wolfe!”
 Came Eric’s indignant reply.

 “Good day, gentlemen.”
-The Colonel swiftly turned and headed out, not giving them any more answers, certainly nothing to verify their curiously about their former co-worker.
+The Colonel swiftly turned and headed out, not giving them any more answers, certainly nothing to verify their curiosity about their former co-worker.

 “Eric, were you looking into Mr. Wolfe’s new circumstances?” the Lieutenant asked.